 Staying ahead of the technology curve means strengthening your competitive advantage.
 That is why we give you data-driven innovation insights into Industry 4.0.
-This time, you get to discover 5 hand-picked quality management solutions for Industry 4.0.
+This time, you get to discover 5 hand-picked quality management solutions.

-Global Startup Heat Map highlights 5 Top Quality Management Solutions out of 627
+Global Startup Heat Map highlights 5 Top industrial Quality Management Solutions out of 627

 The insights of this data-driven analysis are derived from the Big Data & Artificial Intelligence-powered StartUs Insights Discovery Platform, covering 2.093.000+ startups & scaleups globally.
 The platform gives you an exhaustive overview of emerging technologies & relevant startups within a specific field in just a few clicks.

 The Global Startup Heat Map below reveals the distribution of the 627 exemplary startups & scaleups we analyzed for this research.
 Further, it highlights 5 Industry 4.0 startups that we hand-picked based on criteria such as founding year, location, funding raised, and more.
 You get to explore the solutions of these 5 startups & scaleups in this report.
 For insights on the other 622 quality management solutions for Industry 4.0, get in touch.

 Integrating industry 4.0 solutions into the existing production workflow provides faster means to improve productivity and obtain performance & quality data.
 This data further drives quality management and business decisions in the manufacturing sector.
 However, multiple automated systems inside a production environment cause data silos, and this leads to inefficient quality management outcomes.
 Startups develop centralized industry 4.0 quality management solutions to speed up quality inspections and audits, as well as facilitate collaborative working.